-Medication error: this could be a failure to prescribe a required medication, such as an antibiotic for a life threatening infection, or simply prescribing the wrong mediation that results in a serious injury the patient.
+Medication error: this could be a failure to prescribe a required medication, such as an antibiotic for a life-threatening infection, or simply prescribing the wrong medication that results in a serious injury to the patient.

 What actions should you take:

 The most important action you can take to prove medical negligence is to request your medical records.
-These records will include your medical history, list of mediations, any tests carried out and a recording of symptoms, this is highly important in cases of medication errors and misdiagnosis.
+These records will include your medical history, a list of medications, any tests carried out, and a recording of symptoms, this is highly important in cases of medication errors and misdiagnosis.

-This information alone may be enough to prove a medical malpractice; especially if the opinion of another medical professional is sought, and they verify that the care was substandard, or that the injury in question as a result of that care/or lack of care.
+This information alone may be enough to prove medical malpractice; especially if the opinion of another medical professional is sought, and they verify that the care was substandard, or that the injury in question is a result of that care/or lack of care.

 Maybe you had close family or friends that witnessed the negligence event, for example, you may have been given medical results that misdiagnosed a condition.
 Or maybe, it’s you that has witnessed medical negligence to your family, an example of this occurrence could be in a nursing home where you noticed careless mishandling of the patient; read more about nursing home neglect here.